DragonRuby/dragonruby-game-toolkit-contrib/docs/api/outputs.md

 end
 ```

-!> Array-based sprites have limited access to sprite propertie, but
+!> Array-based sprites have limited access to sprite properties, but
 nice for quick prototyping.
 Use a `Hash` or `Class` to
 gain access to all properties, gain long term maintainability of code,
 and a boost in rendering performance.

-### Rendering a sprite using a Hash
+### Rendering a Sprite using a Hash

 If you want a more readable (and faster) invocation, you can use the following hash to create a sprite.
 Any parameters that are not specified will be given a default value.
 The keys of the hash can